So I’m home and finally feeling almost normal again after attending and speaking at the 2013 Digital PM Summit hosted by Happy Cog.

 Through talking to one another, everyone picked up a few great tips and pieces of advice that they can start to implement, but for the most part, once people realised that no one has all the answers, a mass cathartic wave washed over everyone like a big fluffy comforting blanket.

-Some said it over the two days, and I bet those that didn’t thought it…
+Some said it over the two days, and I bet those that didn’t think it…

 Since starting my blog all those years ago, this is the single most common thought I’ve had and feedback I’ve received from others that I’ve connected with through it.